 Best Pears for Baking

 The best choice would be ripe but still mildly crisp sweet pears, such as Concorde or Green Anjou.

 You don’t want to use very ripe and soft pears as they might lose their shape after baking.

 How to Make Baked Pears with Gorgonzola and Honey

-Start by cutting your pears in halves and scooping the seeds with a teaspoon or a melon baller.
+Start by cutting your pears in halves and scooping the seeds with a teaspoon or a melon baller scoop.
 Place the halves open-faced on a baking dish and drizzle with liquid honey.
 Place some sprigs of thyme on top and bake in the preheated oven for 10 minutes or until the flesh is soft enough when pierced with a fork.

-You can serve these baked pears both warm and cold.
+You can serve these baked pears with cheese both warm and cold.
 If you don’t want your cheese to melt, wait until the pears are cooled down completely before stuffing them with blue cheese.
 I like when the cheese is slightly melted, so I stuff them when they are still warm.

 Here is a recipe for my baked pears with gorgonzola and honey.
 I hope you will enjoy it on your next party or family gathering and will make it over and over again!